NORMAN S. GERSTEIN

 COMPLEX CIVIL CASES:

-Has handled full range of complex civil cases, including multiple party cases, International Law, Partnership and Corporate dissolutions, Construction Litigation, Airplane crashes, Products Liability etc.
+Has handled full range of complex civil cases, including multiple party cases, International Law, Partnership and Corporate dissolution, Construction Litigation, Airplane crashes, Products Liability etc.

 PERSONAL INJURY CASES: